Barber Surgeons Guild®

 1. How much hair is present?

-2500 grafts can cover up a full head if there is hair everywhere but not great density anywhere.
+The density of existing hair is a primary factor in determining how many grafts will be required to restore the look of fuller hair.
+2500 grafts can cover up a full head if there is hair everywhere, but not great density anywhere.
 On the other hand, without any hair present at all, 2500 grafts would cover just half a head.

 2. Are the hair follicles fine or thick?

-Fine hair will require more grafts to cover the same area than thick hair
+Fine hair requires more grafts to cover the same area than thick hair does.

 3. Is the hair straight or curly?

-Straight hair will require more grafts to fill and area than curly hair which takes up more volume
+Straight hair requires more grafts to fill an area than curly hair which takes up more volume.

 4. What is the average number of hairs per follicular unit?